 My Reflections on Father's Day as a Solo Parent of Donor-Conceived Kids

 If you are like me, you probably haven’t thought much about the social privilege we have when our genetic family is also the family that raised us and the family we claim.
 This privilege ensures we know who to honor on Mother's Day or Father's Day, can easily fill out names on our family trees, know who to list as our next of kin on a form, and how to answer those pesky password reminder questions.
-As a parent via donor conception, I must recognize this privilege and actively create space for my kids shape their own understanding of family in a world that still defaults to the “traditional” family construct in which I grew up.
+As a parent via donor conception, I must recognize this privilege and actively create space for my kids to shape their own understanding of family in a world that still defaults to the “traditional” family construct in which I grew up.

 The truth is, we can't predict who our children will choose to call family.
 As parents, our role is to support them in figuring this out for themselves.
 We can teach them that family can be defined based on various factors, including genetics and love.
 We can help them appreciate the diverse family structures around us and understand that their concept of family may evolve over time.
 We can demonstrate that family can include people who are no longer in their lives or even folks they've never met.